Our Board of Advisors

-If the concern was reported verbally to the Director, the reporting individual, with assistance from the Director, shall reduce the concern to writing.
-The Director is required to promptly report the concern to the chair of the Management Committee, which has specific and exclusive responsibility to investigate all concerns.
-If the Director, for any reason, does not promptly forward the concern to the Management Committee, the reporting individual should directly report the concern to the chair of the Management Committee.
+If the concern was reported verbally to the President, the reporting individual, with assistance from the President, shall reduce the concern to writing.
+The President is required to promptly report the concern to the Treasurer, which has specific and exclusive responsibility to investigate all concerns.
+If the President, for any reason, does not promptly forward the concern to the Treasurer, the reporting individual should directly report the concern to the Treasurer.
 Concerns may also be submitted anonymously.
-Such anonymous concerns should be in writing and sent directly to the chair of the Management Committee.
+Such anonymous concerns should be in writing and sent directly to the Treasurer.

 Directors and Other Volunteers

-Members of the board of directors and other volunteers should submit concerns in writing directly to the chair of the Management Committee.
+Members of the board of directors and other volunteers should submit concerns in writing directly to the Treasurer.

 Handling of Reported Violations

-The Management Committee shall address all reported concerns.
-The chair of the Management Committee shall immediately notify the Management Committee and the Director of any such report.
-The chair of the Management Committee will notify the sender and acknowledge receipt of the concern within five business days, if possible.
+The Treasurer shall address all reported concerns.
+The Treasurer shall immediately notify the President of any such report.
+The Treasurer will notify the sender and acknowledge receipt of the concern within five business days, if possible.
 It will not be possible to acknowledge receipt of anonymously submitted concerns.

-All reports will be promptly investigated by the Management Committee and appropriate corrective action will be recommended to the board of directors, if warranted by the investigation.
+The Treasurer will promptly investigate all reports and appropriate corrective action will be recommended to the board of directors by the investigation.
 In addition, action taken must include a conclusion or follow-up, or both, with the complainant for complete closure of the concern.

-The Management Committee has the authority to retain outside legal counsel, accountants, private investigators, or any other resource deemed necessary to conduct a full and complete investigation of the allegations.
+The Treasurer has the authority to retain outside legal counsel, accountants, private investigators, or any other resource deemed necessary to conduct a full and complete investigation of the allegations.

 Document Retention and Destruction Policy